-When we purchased the property in1998, the first "to do" was to replace these dead microbes: we grew the microbiota in large, oxygenated vats; fed them yeast and sugars which they LOVED; they made babies; then their baby's babies made happy babies, heartily, as the replicated by the billions upon billions.
-Then we pumped thousands of gallons - basically flooded our acreage with trillions of these endos.
+When we purchased the property in1998, the first "to do" was to replace these dead microbes: we grew the microbiota in large, oxygenated vats; fed them yeast and sugars which they LOVED; they made babies; then their baby's babies made happy babies, heartily, as they replicated by the billions upon billions.
+Then we pumped thousands of gallons - basically flooded our acreage - with trillions of endos.

 And Bingo! the orchard, killed back by fertilizer abuse revived in six months, and growth was almost too much to keep up with (prune back).
 In fact, the growth rate of new limbs went from the normal 7 feet per year to 12 feet per year

 Ever since then, no organic fertilizers or synthetic fertilizers.
 Nada.
 Nothing negative into the environment for over 20 years.
 Happy trees.
 Happy roots, Happy Underground Forest, happy, happy, happy groundwater and our happy, happy nearby river and Pacific Ocean.

 Nearly zero motorized - of any kind, for 2019: 16 hours total out of 365 days.
 2020 looks about the same.
 And only because the State required mandatory spraying for a statewide lemon pest.
 Around us, the farms use ATV's, Trucks, and helicopters.
 Know what's funny?
 Since Covid, they can't find help, can't get vehicles fixed, and they are doing it all by hand - walking it out!
 Except for the helicopters.